Start your 30-day free trial today

 Outsourced answering services

-Human answering services are the closest traditional fix and they work — but the economics rarely make sense for businesses doing under 500 calls a month.
-Trade-focused services typically charge $1.50–$3.00 per minute, or a $200–$800 monthly retainer for shared coverage.
+Human answering services are the closest traditional fix and they work, but the economics rarely make sense for businesses doing under 500 calls a month.
+Trade-focused services typically charge $1.50 to $3.00 per minute, or a $200 to $800 monthly retainer for shared coverage.
 That's reasonable if you're capturing four-figure jobs.
 It's heavy if your average ticket is $200.

 AI voice agents

 Voice AI is the newest entrant and a useful one for service businesses.
 It catches the phone calls that voicemail loses, often at a fraction of the cost of human answering.
-Pricing has settled around $49–$199 a month depending on minute usage.
+Pricing has settled around $49 to $199 a month depending on minute usage.

 Voice agents solve the phone problem.
-They don't solve the web problem — and increasingly, the web is where the after-hours lead lives.
+They don't solve the web problem.
+Increasingly, the web is where the after-hours lead lives.

 Where after-hours leads actually arrive